What is Behavior Triggered Email Marketing?

 Some prospects are ready to throw their money at you if your product or service fits the bill.
 Other prospects need a little nurturing before handing over their hard earned cash.
 They may want to sign up for a free trial period, get a bunch of information, or request a product sample before fully committing to a purchase.
 Others may have had every intention of buying the items in their shopping cart but simply needed a friendly reminder to complete the sale.

-And this is where behaviour triggered emails come into play.
+And this is where behavior triggered emails come into play.

-Behaviour triggered email marketing refers to emails automatically sent to each lead based on his or her behaviour.
-In some cases, it’s actually based on their lack of behaviour.
+Behavior triggered email marketing refers to emails automatically sent to each lead based on his or her behavior.
+In some cases, it’s actually based on their lack of behavior.

 Trigger-worthy actions can include visiting your site, opening an email, engaging with your brand’s social media channels or making a purchase.